meribold/meribold.org/_posts/2021-04-07-critique-of-rms-open-letter.md

 I only looked into some of the open letter's contents in depth and can't comment on the rest.
 Maybe the rest is completely fair.
-Martin Tournoij wrote a [better and more thorough commentary][Stallman isn't great, but not the devil] of the open letter than I can.
+Martin Tournoij wrote a [better and more thorough commentary][Stallman isn't great, but not the devil] on the open letter than I can.
 I do wonder how many people looked into the accusations before signing the letter, though.
 One of the original signatories told me that, "from a practical perspective, transphobe or no, [RMS] needs to go"[^luis-1] and that "regardless of exactly how ableist